explainers-by-googlers/cross-origin-storage/README.md

 ## User research

 Feedback from developers working with large AI models, SQLite databases, offline storage archives, and Wasm modules has highlighted the need for an efficient way to store and retrieve such large files across web applications.
-These developers are looking for a standardized solution that allows files to be stored once and accessed by multiple applications, without needing to download and stored the files redundantly.
+These developers are looking for a standardized solution that allows files to be stored once and accessed by multiple applications, without needing to download and store the files redundantly.
 COS ensures this is possible while maintaining privacy and security via user consent.

 ## Use cases

 ### Use case 1: Large AI models

 Developers working with large AI models can store these models once and access them across multiple web applications.
 By using the COS API, the model can be stored under its hash and retrieved with user consent, minimizing repeated uploads and ensuring file integrity.
-An example is Google's [Gemma 2](https://huggingface.co/google/gemma-2-2b/tree/main) model [`g-2b-it-gpu-int4.bin'` (1.35 GB)](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin').
-Another example is the [`Llama-3-70B-Instruct-q3f16_1-MLC` (33.00 GB)](https://huggingface.co/mlc-ai/Llama-3-70B-Instruct-q3f16_1-MLC/tree/main) model.
+An example is Google's [Gemma 2](https://huggingface.co/google/gemma-2-2b/tree/main) model [`g-2b-it-gpu-int4.bin'` (1.35&nbsp;GB)](https://storage.googleapis.com/jmstore/kaggleweb/grader/g-2b-it-gpu-int4.bin').
+Another example is the [`Llama-3-70B-Instruct-q3f16_1-MLC` (33.00&nbsp;GB)](https://huggingface.co/mlc-ai/Llama-3-70B-Instruct-q3f16_1-MLC/tree/main) model.

 ### Use case 2: Large database files and offline storage archives

-Web applications may depend on large SQLite databases, for example, for geodata as provided by Geocode Earth [`whosonfirst-data-admin-latest.db.bz2` (8.00 GB)](https://geocode.earth/data/whosonfirst/combined/).
-Another use case involves large archives, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim` (109.89 GB)](https://library.kiwix.org/#lang=eng&category=wikipedia) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
+Web applications may depend on large SQLite databases, for example, for geodata as provided by Geocode Earth [`whosonfirst-data-admin-latest.db.bz2` (8.00&nbsp;GB)](https://geocode.earth/data/whosonfirst/combined/).
+Another use case involves large archives, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim` (109.89&nbsp;GB)](https://library.kiwix.org/#lang=eng&category=wikipedia) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
 Storing such files once in the COS API has the advantage that multiple web apps can share the same resources.

 ### Use case 3: Large Wasm modules